Additional Medicare Tax Information for Employers

 How to Report Additional Medicare Tax

 As an employer, you must keep records of amounts of the additional Medicare tax you withhold from employee pay and that you owe as an employer.
-Pay these amounts along with all other payroll tax payments you make, on a semi-weekly or monthly basis you've selected as your payment schedule for the year.
+Pay these amounts along with all other payroll tax payments you make on the semi-weekly or monthly basis you've selected as your payment schedule for the year.

 Why You Need to Know About the Tax

 Along with complying with tax laws, there are several reasons why you want to stay informed of how the Medicare tax works for single individuals and married couples.

 You cannot give tax advice, but employees need to know the possible differences between amounts withheld and amounts payable by employees.
 The IRS says:

 ...an employee who anticipates liability for Additional Medicare Tax may request that his or her employer withhold an additional amount of income tax withholding on Form W-4.
 This additional income tax withholding will be applied against all taxes shown on the individual’s income tax return (Form 1040), including any Additional Medicare Tax liability.

 When you prepare W-2 forms to send to employees in January, you should include an explanation of line 5 "Medicare wages and tips."
 Employees who had the additional Medicare tax withheld may have questions about this form and the difference between Medicare wages on this line and the amount withheld for Medicare tax withheld on Line 6.